fhackett/cpsc490/README.md

 As a mixture of future recommendation and an account of how I went back over what didn't go so well in the next session, here is how this should be done:

-- Bring in 2-3 examples of working builds (see the folder for the ones I covered)
+- Bring in 2-3 examples of working builds (see https://github.com/fhackett/cpsc490/tree/master/session4 for the ones I covered)
 - Before revealing how the working builds are set up, present the problem scenarios.
 - Prompt students to suggest workarounds or methods that might work, discuss any suggestions.
 - Provide an overview of how CMake approaches the issues discussed (or how it fails to approach them in some cases)